 Buying fast-track tickets online in advance is almost essential to visit the Gallerie degli Uffizi in Florence.
 The Uffizi art museum is justifiably one of the most popular in the world but in the high season getting in can be a struggle requiring visitors without time-slot reservations to wait for hours in slow-moving queues.
-Online Uffizi tickets with skip-the-line priority access timed reservations are available from many authorized resellers including Tiqets and GetYourGuide.
-Guided tours are also a good option to enter the Uffizi without delays.
+Buy Uffizi tickets online with time-slot reservations and skip-the-line priority access.
+Guided tours are also a good option to enter the Uffizi without delays while combination tickets with the Accademia (David) may offer slight discounts.

 Buying the Cheapest Tickets for the Uffizi Gallery in Florence